International Students

 Enrolment Procedures

-- Once the application has been approved, a Letter of Acceptance of Application, (Offer of Place), together with ‘Current Fee Structure’ form, is forwarded to the student.
+3. Once the application has been approved, a Letter of Acceptance of Application, (Offer of Place), together with an invoice for Tuition Fees, is forwarded to the parent.

 PLEASE NOTE: NO STUDENT CAN COMMENCE STUDIES AT PIGEON MOUNTAIN PRIMARY SCHOOL WITHOUT ALL RELEVANT DOCUMENTATION.